AFLplusplus/LibAFL/bindings/pylibafl/README.md

 ```
 python PATH_TO_BABY_FUZZER/baby_fuzzer.py
 ```
-The crashes' directory will be created in the directory from which you ran the command.
+The crashes directory will be created in the directory from which you ran the command.